tetra-framework/tetra/docs/component-libraries.md

 # create a new library named "default" for the "main" app
 default = Library(name="default", app=apps.get_app_config("main"))

-# register the FooComponent to the default library
+# register the FooComponent manually to the default library
 default.register(FooComponent)

 # if you create a library twice, or you use a library that was already created automatically by
 # creating a "default" folder in your `<myapp>.components` directory, that library is reused.
+# Here, default is the same object as default_double:
 default_double = Library("default", "main")
-assert default_double is default
 ```

 #### Directory style components